jamesmockett/tabs-challenge/README.md

 I've broken down the UI into separate tab and article list components, along with some core styles.
 I'm using BEM to aid maintainability and reuse.

 Similarly the JS has been broken down into separate modules for dealing with the content API and the tabs UI.
 The content API module is _very_ barebones, but could potentially be reused elsewhere.
 One outstanding issue with the tabs code is that it assumes there is only a single instance of the component on a page.
-In it's current incarnation it would not support multiple instanced.
+In its current incarnation it would not support multiple instances.